Introduction to SLO Foods Organic Buying Club

 Gabriola Island, in addition to it’s obvious natural beauty, enjoys services that meet a vast majority of our immediate needs.
 On the food front we have several good markets, a wonderful farmers market in season and a handful of undeniable agricultural treasures.
 Recent media events are reinforcing the awareness that we need to be buying as locally as possible to reduce our carbon footprint but also to help sustain our community.
 One of the challenges to this is the lack of infrastructure to support the goals of local food security.
 Sometimes we even need to create new systems that better address our needs.

-Slo-foods is a variation of a buying club.
+SLO Foods is a buying club.
 Traditionally a buying club is a group of people who buy in bulk from wholesalers and work together to distribute it among the members – generally on a volunteer basis.
 There have been many such clubs started in the world and very often they have evolved into food co-operatives.
 Dinah works as “manager” of the buying club and is payed a tiny mark-up to cover the shipping and packaging of your organic bulk goods.
 You are not required to participate in any way other than as a consumer.

 “Think Locally – Act Neighbourly”